We'd ask whether that hurt, but we're afraid the fox is a little too stoned to answer.

-One of the archdevils can even turn people to iron; he also has a power that instantly rusts metal, and likes to render his enemies Deader than Dead by turning them into iron and then rusting them to pieces.
+Dispater, the archdevil who rules the Second Layer of Hell, can even turn people to iron; he also has a power that instantly rusts metal, and likes to render his enemies Deader than Dead by turning them into iron and then rusting them to pieces.

 During his reign as the Runelord of Greed, Karzoug the Claimer (the Big Bad of Pathfinder's Rise of the Runelords Adventure Path) used a variation of this to punish the High Vaultkeeper of Vadan (a position that presumably included accountancy) after he was found to have made some mistakes (the quote from Karzoug on this is unclear if he was stealing them for himself or genuinely miscounted):

 Karzoug: "Your sniveling is neither amusing nor an excuse.
 As a servant of Shalast, you rightly understand that you are held to certain expectations.
 Failure in your duties extends beyond yourself, affecting your family, your countrymen, and this realm at large.
 Yet, no one feels your inadequacies more keenly than myself.

 "As your ineptitudes have stolen something precious from me, I will repay you in turn.
 I seem to recall that you have seven sons, Arrdual of Vadan.
 Therefore, for each gold coin you have misaccounted, one of your children will be brought to the Pinnacle of Avarice.
 There, his flesh will be transmuted into the same gold you seem to place so little value upon.